top of page

 Restoring your Unshakeable You

 You might not be feeling the frenzy yet.
-Perhaps it still feels a long way off.
-Or maybe for you there’s a big hole where Christmas should be because of loss and difficult times.
+Perhaps it still feels a long way off, or maybe there’s a big hole where Christmas should be because of loss and difficult times.
 Whatever your situation, you can choose how this festive season carries you through.
-What can you do if you don’t want to get sucked into the whirlwind?
-Or if you need to rediscover what it all means?
-The antidote to perfection is mindfulness.
-That quality of paying attention on purpose to exactly what is, without judgement.

 The 3 Types of Awareness and How to Use Them